coverclock/com-diag-hazer/README.md

 houses, resulted in taking about two days to get to ten centimeters, about four inches.

 Because of this potentially lengthy duration of the survey, you don't want to do it more than once.
 First rule is: don't move the antenna.
 (If you do, you'll have to do another survey, no matter what.)
+Second rule
-Second rule is: don't restart the receiver.
-But fortunately the base station script saves the pertinent results from a successful survey in two files, the first with the ending ".acc" and the second with the ending ".fix".
+is: don't restart the receiver.
+But fortunately the base station script saves the pertinent results from a successful survey in two files, the first with the ending ".acc" to store the input paramters regarding the specified accuracy, and the second with the ending ".fix" to store the output fix results.
 These are human-readable ASCII files that store the parameters in a form that can later be imported into another script that runs the receiver in fixed mode.
-Fixed mode is where the receiver is told what its location is, and so immediately begins transmitting corrections using this information.
+Fixed mode is where the receiver is told what its location is, and so immediately begins transmitting corrections based on  this information.

     cd ~/src/com-diag-hazer/Hazer
     . out/host/bin/setup